AAP | Associate Ambulance Practitioner

 Alternatively, candidates could choose to do their placement hours with our partner agency Global Medical Projects (GMP).
 GMP can offer frontline ambulance and Emergency Department (ED) placements without the need for L3 CERAD in several countries around the world.
 Two of our instructors have availed of their placement opportunities in Guadalajara, Mexico and can highly recommend this pathway.
 Check out their website for more details: https://www.globalmedicalprojects.co.uk/projects/paramedic-emergency-medicine-placements/

-All learners must complete a minimum of 750 hours clinical placement under the direct supervision of a qualified clinician.
+All learners must complete a minimum of 750 hours clinical practice placement under the direct supervision of a qualified clinician.
 The following clinical settings and associated placement hours are approved by the awarding organisation:

-• Frontline Emergency Ambulance - 400 hours MINIMUM
+• Frontline Emergency Ambulance - 400 hours MINIMUM:

 • Any frontline response provider within or acting on behalf of the NHS, MOD or a local CCG.
 This can be with the NHS or a private provider and can be completed in any country with a recognised healthcare governance system in place.

-• In-Hospital Departments - 48 Hours MAXIMUM (Cumulative)
+• In-Hospital Departments - 48 Hours MAXIMUM (Cumulative):

 • Emergency Departments (Minors);